aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ### Extend built-in schemas

-You can extend them to include your own schema, and yet have all other known fields parsed along the way.
+You can extend every built-in schema to include your own schema, and yet have all other known fields parsed along the way.

 === "handler.ts"
     ```typescript hl_lines="20-22 27 30"